Performance Facilities Policies

 The School of Music publishes a music student handbook.
 This handbook has a great deal of information and guidelines concerning recitals, recording services, rehearsal rooms and other topics.
 All music students are urged to obtain a copy of the music student handbook and understand what is covered in it.

-All reservations and scheduling of Watson Chamber Music Hall, Crawford Recital Hall and Hood Recital Hall are managed by the Campus Performance Facilities (CPF) Assistant Director.
-The halls' schedule may be viewed at the calendar page of this website.
+All reservations and scheduling of Watson Chamber Music Hall, Crawford Recital Hall and Hood Recital Hall are managed by the Performance Facilities.
+Contact the Watson Hall/Crawford Hall Senior Production Manager for using the halls.

 Students who wish to reserve a venue for a recital are required to fill out a Student Recital Request form and submit the form to the School of Music secretary/receptionist with all of the required signatures.
 Students who wish to reserve a venue for a recording session with the School of Music Recording Services should go the Recording Services web site and follow the procedures described there.
 Students who wish to reserve a venue for any other type of recording should fill out a Self Recording Request form and submit the form to the School of Music secretary/receptionist.
-All request forms are processed on a “first come first served” basis.
-No venues can be reserved or held until the form is received by the School of Music and processed by Campus Performance Facilities.
-No reservations should be considered confirmed until you receive an email confirmation from Campus Performance Facilities.
+All request forms are processed on a “first come, first served” basis.
+No venues can be reserved or held until the form is received by the School of Music and processed by Performance Facilities.
+No reservations should be considered confirmed until you receive an email confirmation from Performance Facilities.